sukykaur/AzureGDPR/IaaSWebAppOverview.md

 ### Protect
 The goal of the third step is to establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.

-#### Secrets management
+#### Secrets Management

-The solution uses Azure Key Vault to manage keys and secrets.
+The solution uses [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) to manage keys and secrets.

-- [Azure Key Vault](https://azure.microsoft.com/services/key-vault/) helps safeguard cryptographic keys and secrets used by cloud applications and services.
+-  helps safeguard cryptographic keys and secrets used by cloud applications and services.
 - The solution is integrated with Azure Key Vault to manage IaaS virtual machine disk-encryption keys and secrets.

 #### Data in Transit
 Azure encrypts all communications to and from Azure datacenters by default.
 Additionally, all transactions to Azure Storage through the Azure Portal occur via HTTPS.

 #### Data at Rest
 The architecture protects data at rest by using several encryption measures.

-#### Azure Storage

-To meet data-at-rest encryption requirements, all storage accounts use [Storage Service Encryption](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).
+**Azure Storage**: To meet data-at-rest encryption requirements, all storage accounts use [Storage Service Encryption](https://docs.microsoft.com/azure/storage/common/storage-service-encryption).

-#### SQL Database

-SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption), which performs real-time encryption and decryption of data and log files to protect information at rest.
+**SQL Database**: SQL Database is configured to use [Transparent Data Encryption (TDE)](https://docs.microsoft.com/sql/relational-databases/security/encryption/transparent-data-encryption), which performs real-time encryption and decryption of data and log files to protect information at rest.
 TDE provides assurance that stored data has not been subject to unauthorized access.

-#### Azure Disk Encryption

-Azure Disk Encryption is used to encrypted Windows IaaS virtual machine disks.
+**Azure Disk Encryption**: Azure Disk Encryption is used to encrypted Windows IaaS virtual machine disks.
 [Azure Disk Encryption](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) leverages the BitLocker feature of Windows to provide volume encryption for OS and data disks.
 The solution is integrated with Azure Key Vault to help control and manage the disk-encryption keys.

-#### Availability of Compute Resources
+#### Security

+**Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

+**Patch Management**: Windows virtual machines deployed by this Azure Security and Compliance Blueprint Automation are configured by default to receive automatic updates from Windows Update Service.
+This solution also deploys the Azure Automation solution through which Update Deployments can be created to deploy patches to Windows servers when needed.

-#### Web Tier
+#### Business Continuity

-The solution deploys web tier virtual machines in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets).
+**Web Tier**: The solution deploys web tier virtual machines in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets).
 Availability sets ensure that the virtual machines are distributed across multiple isolated hardware clusters to improve availability.

-#### Database Tier

-The solution deploys database tier virtual machines in an Availability Set as an [AlwaysOn availability group](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-overview).
+**Database Tier**: The solution deploys database tier virtual machines in an Availability Set as an [AlwaysOn availability group](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-overview).
 The Always On availability group feature provides for high-availability and disaster-recovery capabilities.

-#### Active Directory

-All virtual machines deployed by the solution are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
+**Active Directory**: All virtual machines deployed by the solution are domain-joined, and Active Directory group policies are used to enforce security and compliance configurations at the operating system level.
 Active Directory virtual machines are deployed in an Availability Set.

-#### Security

-#### Malware protection

-[Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.

-#### Patch management

-Windows virtual machines deployed by this Azure Security and Compliance Blueprint Automation are configured by default to receive automatic updates from Windows Update Service.
-This solution also deploys the Azure Automation solution through which Update Deployments can be created to deploy patches to Windows servers when needed.

 ### Report
 The goal of the fourth and final step is to retain the required documentation and to manage data subject requests and breach notifications.